KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Shaders

-One or more shader source files are listed in the asset's `shaders` property.
+One or more shader source files are listed in the asset's `KHR_techniques_webgl.shaders` property.
 Each shader specifies a `type` (vertex or fragment, defined as GL enum types) and either a `uri` to the file or a reference to a `bufferView`.
 Shader URIs may be URIs to external files or data URIs, allowing the shader content to be embedded as base64-encoded data in the asset.

 ```json
 {